1 - Overview

 • After clicking the Add Tag button, enter or select Key, Value values

-• Once creation is complete, check the created resources on the GPU Node List page.
+• When creation is complete, check the created resources on the GPU Node List page.

 Caution

 • When creating a service, the GPU MIG/ECC settings are reset.
-However, to apply the correct settings, perform a one-time reboot initially, verify whether the settings have been applied, and then use it.
+However, to ensure the correct settings are applied, perform an initial reboot, verify that the settings have taken effect, and then proceed.

-• For detailed information about GPU MIG/ECC settings reset, please refer to GPU MIG/ECC Settings Reset Checklist Guide.
+• For detailed information on resetting GPU MIG/ECC settings, refer to the GPU MIG/ECC Reset Settings Checklist Guide.

-The Multi-node GPU Cluster service allows you to view and edit the full list of GPU Node resources and detailed information.
+The Multi-node GPU Cluster service allows you to view and edit the full resource list and detailed information of GPU nodes.

 GPU Node Details page consists of Details, Tags, Job History tabs.

-To view detailed information of the GPU Node, follow the steps below.
+To view detailed information about the GPU Node, follow these steps.

-1. All Services > Compute > Multi-node GPU Cluster > GPU Node Click the menu.
+1. All Services > Compute > Multi-node GPU Cluster > GPU Node menu, click it.
 Navigate to the Service Home page of Multi-node GPU Cluster.

-2. Click the GPU Node menu on the Service Home page.
-Navigate to the GPU Node List page.
+2. On the Service Home page, click the GPU Node menu.
+You will be taken to the GPU Node List page.

-• Resource items other than required columns can be added via the Settings button.
+• Resource items beyond the required columns can be added via the Settings button.

 Category